-Endorsed date: 2 Sept 2018 Review date: Every 2 years
+Version Number: 02 2018 Reviewed by: Service Delivery Manager Approved by: CEO Endorsed date: 2 Sept 2018 Review date: Every 2 years, last review September 2020

 An appeal is a request to have a decision reviewed by a higher level or tribunal.
 An appeal can be lodged by a tenant or applicant if they are unhappy with a decision made by SEARMS that affects their entitlement to a housing product or service.